 The arthritis remained active, and the doctor wanted me to start on methotrexate (low dose chemotherapy medication).
 Then suddenly, my arthritis became inactive.
 The doctor was optimistic, but stressed that I could flare at any time and that we’re never out of the woods.
 I had to continue physical therapy twice a week for another 5 months in order to rebuild my right leg muscles.

 No one knows why I flared the first time or why I went into remission.
 After a few years in remission, I flared again and was put back on medication.
-I've had a couple of flares since, and I recently developed uveitis, which is inflammation in the eyes caused by my juvenile arthritis.
+I've had a couple of flares since, and I developed uveitis in 2017, which is inflammation in the eyes caused by my juvenile arthritis.
 I've also been diagnosed with Ehlers-Danlos Syndrome Hypermobility, which isn't uncommon in kids with arthritis.
-Despite this, I know how lucky am.
-Although I have juvenile arthritis, my symptoms are less severe and more easily controlled by NSAIDs than most other kids with arthritis.

 People think kids outgrow arthritis, but that’s not true.
 More than half of kids with arthritis go in and out of flares throughout their lives.